LMU-MSBA/bsan-6080-reMarkable/README.md

 PCA for dimensionality reduction and intuitive visualisation.

-Although the 3 principal components explain only 20% of the variance. and 2 principal components explain only 16% of the variance.
+Although the 3 principal components explain only 20% of the variance and 2 principal components explain only 16% of the variance.
 The cluster visualisation provides a more intuitive understanding of the distibution of the clusters.

 ![image](https://user-images.githubusercontent.com/59128920/163670024-e14f2dc6-3ba7-4c83-a10f-c92059646b4b.png)